The non-perturbative sides of the Kardar-Parisi-Zhang equation: The Inviscid Burgers fixed point

 The FRG analysis fully explains the observation from the numerics.
 Indeed, in Ref.~\cite{Brachet2022}, the equivalent half decay time defined from $C(t,p)$ as $C(\tau_{1/2}(p),p)=C(0,p)/2$ has been computed.
 The expected scaling behaviour is now $\tau_{1/2}(p)\sim p^{-z}$.
 The result is shown in Fig.~\ref{fig:scaling-function-IB}(a) for different viscosities.
 At small momenta, the KPZ scaling $z=3/2$ is always observed, apart when $\nu=0$ which corresponds to the dots on top of the black dashed line.
 At large momenta, the scaling crosses over from $z=2$ at large $\nu$ to $z=1$ at small $\nu$, in complete agreement with the FRG prediction.

-To complete the quantitative comparison, one can focus on the IB scaling function $F_{\rm IB}$ associated with the correlation function $C(t,p)$, which has also been determined in Ref.~\cite{Fontaine2023InvBurgers} within the NLO approximation.
-It was found to accurately compare with the one obtained from the numerical data of Ref.~\cite{Brachet2022}.
+To complete the quantitative comparison, one can focus on the IB scaling function $F_{\rm IB}$ associated with the correlation function $C(t,p)$ when $\nu\to0$.
+It has also been determined in Ref.~\cite{Fontaine2023InvBurgers} within the NLO approximation, where it was found to accurately compare with the one obtained from the numerical data of Ref.~\cite{Brachet2022}.

 In fact, in this case, the exact asymptotic form of the scaling function can be determined directly from the exact FRG flow equations~\eqref{eq:Wetterich}, without relying on an ansatz such as~\eqref{eq:ansLPA} or~\eqref{eq:ansSO} like in the approximations presented so far.
 This is because for the IB fixed point one is interested in the large-momentum behaviour.
-It turns out that in the limit of large momenta, the exact flow equations can be closed exactly using the Ward identities related to the extended symmetries~\eqref{eq:shift} and~\eqref{eq:Galilee} of the KPZ equation, without other approximations than the large-momentum limit~\cite{Fontaine2023InvBurgers,Gosteva2024}.
+It turns out that in the limit of large momenta, the Wetterich flow equation~\eqref{eq:Wetterich} can be closed exactly using the Ward identities related to the extended symmetries~\eqref{eq:shift} and~\eqref{eq:Galilee} of the KPZ equation, without other approximations than the large-momentum limit~\cite{Fontaine2023InvBurgers,Gosteva2024}.
 This remarkable exact closure of the FRG equations at large momenta is not restricted to the KPZ equation, it has also been realised in other contexts such as the Navier-Stokes equation~\cite{Tarpin2018,Canet2022} or passive scalar turbulence~\cite{Pagani2021}.
 The analytical fixed-point solution for the correlation function from these exact asymptotic FRG equations reads